 If you like your cleaning products to be as high-tech as your devices, go for one of the new gadgets that use pulses of UV light to destroy surface bacteria.
 The Violight Cell Phone Sanitizer comes from the same folks who make the handy toothbrush sanitizer.
 Or you can get a small UV wand that flips open like a cell phone and claims to kill 99.9 percent of bacteria after 10 seconds of exposure [source: ThinkGeek].

-For lots more information on cell phones and handheld gadgets, see the links on the next page.
+For lots more information on cell phones and handheld gadgets, see the links below.